felixturner/winter-rush/README.md

 ![](http://www.airtightinteractive.com/projects/winter-rush/winter-rush-740.jpg)

 # winter-rush
-Winter Rush mobile game source as featured on christmasexperiments.com.
+Winter Rush mobile game source as featured on [christmasexperiments.com](http://christmasexperiments.com/).
+Winter Rush is a mobile friendly WebGL game designed to run at close to 60FPS.

-### Play Game:
+#### Play Game:
 http://airtightinteractive.com/projects/winter-rush/

-### To Run Locally
+#### To Run Locally
 Download this Repo.
 Run index.html from a local webserver.

 #### More Info